Harshit-git-has/netfliix-gpt/README.md

  - Embedded the Youtube video and make it autoPlay and mute
  - Tailwind Classes to make main container look awesome
  - Build Secondary component
- - Building custom hooks like (useTrending, useTopRated && many more)
+ - Building custom hooks like (useTrending, &&   many more)
+ - Build The GPT page
+ - GPT Search Bar
+ - (FEATURE) Multi-Language Feature in our App
+ -